NordicESMhub/container-noresm/README.md

 singularity exec --bind $USERWORK/work:/opt/esm/work,/cluster/shared/noresm/inputdata:/opt/esm/inputdata,$USERWORK/archive:/opt/esm/archive container-noresm_v1.0.0.sif /opt/esm/prepare
 ```

-The script `prepare` is available in this repository.
+An example of the script `prepare` is available in the container (and also in this repository).

-Once it is successfully completed, we can then run the norESM model (corresponding to `case.submit`).
+Once it is successfully completed, we can then run the NorESM model (corresponding to `case.submit`).
 Below is an example of the slurm job we used to run on Betzy:

 ```